 During that time, though, God was working within what seemed a dead-end.

-As Edwin and his father traveled northward, through Guatemala and Mexico, his mother, twin brother Francisco, and siblings had been begging Our Lady of Guadalupe for their safe passage.
+As Edwin and his father traveled northward, through Guatemala and Mexico, his mother, twin brother Cleofe, and siblings had been begging Our Lady of Guadalupe for their safe passage.
 Our Lady would answer their pleas in a different way – providing the poor family with something far greater than what they perceived would be an American answer.

 For the first time in several years, the family felt a pulse of hope.